Yossi Banai

-Yosef "Yossi" Banai (יוסף ״יוסי״ בנאי; April 13, 1932 – May 11, 2006) was an Israeli actor, singer, songwriter, comedian, and theater director.
+Yosef "Yossi" Banai (יוסף ״יוסי״ בנאי; 13 April 1932 – 11 May 2006) was an Israeli actor, singer, songwriter, comedian, and theatre director.
 He received the Israel Prize for Theater in 1998 and the Israeli Theater Prize in 2004.
 Banai was widely regarded as a prominent figure in Israeli performing arts.

 Biography

 Banai was born in Jerusalem, Mandatory Palestine.
 He was raised in a large, impoverished family at 1 Agas Street near the Mahane Yehuda Market.

 Banai dropped out of school in sixth grade.
-He would sneak into theater shows,began studying acting privately, and joined non-professional theater groups with friends and his brother Haim Banai.
+He would sneak into theater shows, began studying acting privately, and joined non-professional theater groups with friends and his brother Chaim Banai.

 During his military service in the Israel Defense Forces, Banai became one of the early members of the Lehakat HaNahal in 1951 and continued studying acting with Fanny Lovitch as a teacher.
 Although discouraged by Lovitch from pursuing a theater career, he continued his training and was later accepted into the acting school of the Habima Theatre.
 In his mid-twenties, Banai left Habima to work independently and spent time in Paris.
 After returning to Israel, he appeared on theater and entertainment stages and worked with several theater companies.

 Banai had a long association with playwright Nisim Aloni, appearing in premieres of Aloni’s plays, and also appeared in works by Hanoch Levin and Yaakov Shabtai.
 Banai co-founded the Theater of the Seasons in 1963 with Aloni and Avner Hizkiyahu; the company staged plays by Aloni and adaptations of works by writers including Anton Chekhov, Nikolai Gogol, and Fyodor Dostoevsky before closing after three years.
 Banai also wrote and performed solo cabaret-style revues and wrote and directed comic sketches, including for the comedy trio HaGashash HaHiver, which included his brother Gavri.
 His stage appearances included roles in The Government Inspector, A View from the Bridge, and The Caucasian Chalk Circle.